Complete Your Transformation With a Tummy Tuck After Weight Loss

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 The cost of a tummy tuck depends on the extent of the procedure needed to accomplish the patient’s goals.
-At our practice, a tummy tuck procedure starts at $8,450.
-After meeting with Dr. Ablavsky for a consultation, we can provide a detailed price quote that you can review before deciding if you want a tummy tuck.
-If you’re concerned about how to afford a tummy tuck, many patients qualify for our we convenient financing options.
+After meeting with Dr. Ablavsky for a consultation, we’ll provide a detailed price quote for your review before you decide whether to proceed with a tummy tuck.
+If you’re concerned about how to afford a tummy tuck, many patients qualify for our convenient financing options.

-Dr. Ablavsky customizes tummy tuck surgery depending on your needs and cosmetic goals.
-The most common procedure is a full (standard) abdominoplasty, but other patients may be good candidates for either a mini-abdominoplasty or an extended abdominoplasty.
+Dr. Ablavsky customizes tummy tuck surgery to meet your individual needs and cosmetic goals.
+The most common procedure is a full (standard) abdominoplasty, which also often repairs separated abdominal muscles (diastasis recti).
+Still, other patients may be good candidates for either a mini abdominoplasty or an extended abdominoplasty.

 Dr. Ablavsky begins tummy tuck surgery by making a horizontal incision that extends from hip to hip, just above the pubic area and below the bikini line.
-He makes a second incision around the bellybutton to release it from the surrounding skin.
-The procedure often involves repairing separated abdominal muscles—a condition called diastasis recti—before removing excess skin and closing the incision.
-This procedure simultaneously treats excess skin of the upper and lower abdomen with a scar that is well-concealed.
+He then makes a second incision around the belly button to release it from the surrounding skin.
+The procedure often involves repairing separated abdominal muscles before removing excess skin and closing the incision.
+This procedure simultaneously treats excess skin of the upper and lower abdomen with a well-concealed scar.

-Patients whose concerns about excess skin and fat are limited to the area below the bellybutton are good candidates for a mini tummy tuck.
-Benefits of a mini tummy tuck include a shorter incision and no bellybutton incision.
-However, it isn’t appropriate for patients who need muscles repaired or who want stretch marks above the bellybutton removed.
+Patients whose concerns about excess skin and fat are limited to the area below the belly button are good candidates for a mini tummy tuck.
+This procedure has benefits, including a shorter incision and no belly button incision.
+However, it isn’t appropriate for patients who need muscles repaired or who want stretch marks above the belly button removed.

-A more extensive version of a full tummy tuck addresses loose skin on the flanks and lower back, in addition to the abdomen.
-The procedure involves making a horizontal incision that extends around the hips, along with an incision around the bellybutton.
+A more extensive version of a full tummy tuck addresses loose skin on the flanks, lower back, and abdomen.
+The procedure involves making a horizontal incision that extends around the hips and around the belly button.
 As with a full tummy tuck, liposuction may be included to remove excess fat and sculpt a natural-looking waist.

 Dr. Ablavsky is a board-certified, fellowship-trained plastic surgeon whose patients trust him for natural-looking results from face, breast, and body procedures.
 He listens closely to his patients' concerns and takes the time to answer their questions with honesty and compassion.